Sunday, May 11

 Time: 8:00 – 11:00 am

-Cost: $45 to $50/person (we’re waiting on info about the final cost); cost includes admission to the Maryland Zoo after the birding tour ends
+Cost: $54/person; cost includes admission to the Maryland Zoo and rides on the train and carousel after the birding tour ends

 Guides: Peter Martin & Scott Housten